 - Strengthens relationships with clients by implementing a more transparent and collaborative workflow.

-- Helps uncover new design possibilities and solutions that might otherwise go unnoticed without proper research and definition of the problem at hand.
+- Helps uncover new ideas, design possibilities, and solutions through creative problem-solving that might otherwise go unnoticed without proper research and definition of the problem at hand.

 If you’re interested in learning about more design terminology, make sure to check out our other posts in the series What is UX Design, What is UI Design, and What is Product Design and What are Design Systems.